jju/tome/Shadowfell.md

 whose efforts to create life and abolish death have led to the creation of many monsters.

 ***Mordent.*** Death in Mordent heralds the beginning of a haunted afterlife as a restless spirit, for this domain is the realm of ghost stories and hauntings.
-The dead here earn no rest, no finality, no peace-just a passage into a shadow world of wispy phan-toms, mournful groaning, and clanking chains.
+The dead here earn no rest, no finality, no peace-just a passage into a shadow world of wispy phantoms, mournful groaning, and clanking chains.

 ***Valachan.*** The devious hunter Chajuna roams the jungles of her domain, hunting the most dangerous beasts she can find.
 When she grows dissatisfied with simpler prey, she draws people into a fatal contest, ensuring that the land remains steeped in blood.